NCBI-Hackathons/NovoGraph/README.md

                                 --output graph.vcf
 ```

-### Instructions to Download and Process Input Assemblies
+### Instructions to Download and Process Input Human Assemblies

 The following commands were used to download the assembly FASTAs used for this project: